 Partnering with carers is essential to achieving better outcomes for children in care.
-Ensure we include carers in all decision-making processes for placements.
+Ensure we include carers in all decision-making processes about care arrangements.
 The significant relationships we build with carers will always be strengths-based, collaborative, informed and genuine.

-The following concepts explore vital components for partnering with carers and for carers partnering with parents and Child Safety to achieve a successful placement for a child in family-based care.
+The following concepts explore vital components for partnering with carers and for carers partnering with parents and Child Safety to achieve a successful care arrangement for a child in family-based care.

 Family contact expectations